 The 3-R Fee is assessed annually and billed on the property tax bill.
-This year for 2013-14 only the basic (B) fee has been assessed.
+This year for 2014, only the basic (B) fee has been assessed.
 All improved properties in Orange County are subject to the Basic fee which pays for recycling services generally available to all.
 Previously, a separate collection service fee was assessed to all properties eligible to participate in the Multifamily recycling program (M fee), the Rural Curbside recycling program (R fee), or the Urban Curbside recycling program (U fee).
-For the tax bill in 2013the Basic Fee is raised to $47 from $37 per unit per year.
-The Multifamily Fee, the Rural Curbside fee, and the Urban Curbside fee are not billed.
+For the tax bill in 2014 the Basic Fee is $47 per unit per year.
+The Multifamily Fee, the Rural Curbside fee, and the Urban Curbside fee are not billed this fiscal year.
 A property with multiple units (whether those units are residential or commercial) will be assessed one fee for each unit.
 The owner of each habitable property will be assessed for the Basic fee regardless of whether the occupants choose to recycle or not.

 2. Must I pay the fee if I don't recycle?

 Yes, all owners of improved property in Orange County must pay the 3-R Fee that supports the County's basic recycling, waste reduction and reuse programs.
 While participation in the County’s recycling programs is voluntary, the fee is assessed to all eligible properties whether they use the services or not.
 Orange County encourages all residents and businesses to take full advantage of the various recycling and waste reduction services available to them.